NCGRP/mb1suppl/ConsolidatedREADME.txt

 (ls *fa.txt | parallel 'echo "{} "$(grep Query {} | wc -l)" "$(grep "No hits" {} | wc -l)') | sort -t_ -k2,2;

-			All queries successful, note fairly substantial proportion (~25%) of queries are not alignable to any phased reads or pool assembly contigs present in the PRA.
+			All queries successful, note fairly substantial proportion (~25%) of queries are not alignable to any reads or pool assembly contigs present in the PRA.

 			pool_chromosome, queries conducted, queries with no hits 50fraorthov_Chr1_Bvulgaris_548_EL10_1.0.fa.txt 58087 14283